 Three major shopping facilities are located in Polk County and include the Lakeland Square Mall, Lakeside Village, and the Eagle Ridge Mall.
-The two theme parks in Polk County include Legoland (opened in the fall of 2011) in Winter Haven and Fantasy of Flight in Polk City.
+The two theme parks in Polk County include Legoland in Winter Haven and Fantasy of Flight in Polk City.